 On the solution description page, review the available information and click the "Create" button to proceed.

 In the "Basics" tab, enter an easy-to-remember name for the deployment together.
 By default, the solution is configured with the URL to Bitnami's sample MEAN application, but you can edit this to reflect the Git repository URL for your own application.

 NOTE: Ensure that your application complies with these requirements before proceeding.
 TIP: You can use a private repository by including the username and password in the repository URL, in the format https://USERNAME:PASSWORD@URL.

-In the same tab, enter the host name, port, username and password for your Cosmos DB instance, a name for the application database and the number of nodes for the cluster.
+In the same tab, enter the host name, port, username and password for your Cosmos DB instance (you can copy this over from the screen you left open in Step 1), a name for the application database and the number of nodes for the cluster.
 Enter the string ssl=true&replicaSet=globaldb in the "Database connection options" field and create a new resource group by entering a name for it and choosing its location.
 Click "OK" when done.